-Lamb is a super fancy meal that needs to be roasted forever and should only be eaten on seasonal occasions, right?
+Rack of Lamb is a super-fancy meal that should only be eaten on special occasions, right?

 No way, Jose!

-Yes, it can be fancy, and yes it most certainly should be eaten during the holidays, but I am a firm believer that rules are meant to be broken, so won’t be letting any of this restrict me… oh, but it is Easter, so why not just go with it?
+Yes, it can be fancy, and yes it most certainly should be eaten during the holidays.
+But I’m a firm believer that rules are meant to be broken.
+Such, I won’t be letting any of this restrict me.
+It’s Easter, so let’s just go with it!

-Lamb can be considered fancy, possibly because of its price tag – but really, anything can be made fancy these days, can’t it?
-Seriously, we don’t cook a lot of lamb in our household – and to be honest with you, I’m not sure why.
+Lamb can be considered fancy, probably because of its price tag.
+But really, anything can be made fancy these days, can’t it?
+I don’t often cook rack of lamb – and to be honest with you, I’m not sure why that is.
 When I decided I wanted to cook some lamb this weekend, I had to ask myself, “How do you cook a rack of lamb again?”

-The answer though, really is quite simple.
-And when it comes to a meat with such a deep, rich flavour, I truly believe simple is the only way to go.
-It needs to be simple so that tender meat can really shine – and so you can dish it up with a sock-knocking sauce!
+The answer though, is really quite simple.
+And when it comes to a protein with such a deep, rich flavour, ‘simple’ is the only way to go.
+It needs to be basic so the tender meat can shine.
+But also so you can dish it up with a sock-knocking sauce!

-When sourcing lamb, I generally try to seek out meat that comes from Victoria – the meat that comes from the high country of the state has a deep, rich flavour and makes for incredible eating.
+When sourcing rack of lamb, I generally try to seek out meat that comes from Victoria.
+The meat that comes from the high country of the state has a deep, rich flavour and makes for incredible eating.
 It really is no wonder that it is the largest lamb and mutton producing area in the country.

-The lamb is seasoned really simply with some basic, but hugely flavourful ingredients: garlic, thyme, rosemary, lemon zest and the all important salt and pepper….
-Which also forms a delicate crust that just tastes amazing.
-I try to allow these seasonings to sit on the lamb for a bit to marinate for a while before cooking… minimum one hour at room temperature, but wrapped up in the fridge overnight is even better.
-Then all you need to do is roast and within half an hour you will be unashamedly picking up the resulting cutlets and going to town like a caveman.
+The rack of lamb is seasoned really simply with some basic, flavourful ingredients: garlic, thyme, rosemary, lemon zest and the all-important salt and pepper.
+This forms a delicate crust that just tastes amazing!
+I try to allow these seasonings to sit on the lamb for a bit to marinate for a while before cooking.
+A minimum one hour at room temperature is great, but wrapped up in the fridge overnight is even better.
+Then all you need to do is roast, and within half an hour you will be unashamedly going to town like a culinary caveman.

-I prefer my lamb medium rare, but id you like yours a little more well done then, well, okay (my mother told me if you don’t have anything nice to say…), by all means cook it a little longer.
-I really don’t recommended however, as lamb is such a delicate meat that cooking it anything past medium rare, in my opinion, results in dry, tough and flavourless meat.
+I prefer my lamb medium rare, but if you like yours a little more well done then, well, okay.
+By all means cook it a little longer.
+I really don’t recommended it however, as lamb is such a delicate protein.
+Cooking it anything past medium rare, in my opinion, results in dry, tough and flavourless meat.
 But hey, your money, your tastebuds, your experience.
-If you aren’t entirely sure, or you are cooking for a lot of people, always go medium rare (there is nothing better than cutting into the rack to reveal that perfectly pink interior).
+If you aren’t entirely sure, or you are cooking for a lot of people, always go medium rare.
+There is nothing more satisfying than cutting into the rack to reveal that perfectly pink interior!

 And finally, we need to talk about the sauce.
-Who would have thought some garlic and oregano would be so life-changing… but seriously, it’s that simple.
-The flavours just pair so beautifully with the tender lamb and as it is so similar to a fresh tzatziki, I can only imagine how incredible it would be with some spiced lamb kofta on some fresh pita.
-Next endeavour?
-Maybe.
+Who would have thought some garlic and oregano could be so life-changing!?
+Seriously, it’s that simple.
+The flavours just pair so beautifully with the tender lamb.
+It’s similar to tzatziki, and would be awesome with some spiced lamb kofta on some fresh pita.

-So, I am happy to say that I now have a seriously delicious, go-to lamb recipe that is so incredibly easy that it can be belted out almost with my eyes closed.
-I’m glad I discovered it just in time for Easter, but it’s versatile enough to pull out on absolutely any day of the year too.
-YES!
+So, I am happy to say that I now have a delicious, go-to rack of lamb recipe!
+It’s so easy that I can belt it out with my eyes closed and I’m glad I discovered it just in time for Easter.
+Enjoy!

 - Zest of 1 lemon